 A Live TV Debate About Wind Energy

-Last Monday, I was invited to have a small part in a live television debate about wind developments in Ireland's midlands on RTÉ's Prime Time.
+I was invited to contribute to a live television debate about wind developments in Ireland's midlands.

 It was an interesting experience!
 My position, which I've gone on about a bit, is that the public debate has become unnecessarily polarised.
 To put it in formal-speak, this underlines the importance of proactive community engagement and the provision of good information about wind energy systems.